Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Tao is immortal, nameless.

-Tao is insignificant, rebellious, elusive.
+Tao is insignificant, unruly, elusive.

-To master - you need to know the name,
+To master, you need to know the name,

 shape or color.